decentralized-law/daa/README.md

 So, what can it do?
 A DAA can create law, code, standards, and technologies.
 It enables societies of any kind to collaborate on creating and voting for binding standards and shared principles.
 It makes blockchain collaboration tools available to the rest of society.
 This opens up the possibility to use powerful tools created by the blockchain community for every kind of human cooperation imaginable.
 As such, the DAA has the following definition:

-**An association of independent persons who have an interest, activity, or purpose in common that uses blockchain technology to collaborate on creating and voting for binding standards and shared principles.**
+**<div align="center">An association of independent persons who have an interest, activity, or purpose in common that uses blockchain technology to collaborate on creating and voting for binding standards and shared principles.</div>**

-###Use-Cases
+### Use-Cases

 From a technological point of view, a DAA is not much different from a DAO.
 It uses the same technology and the same voting mechanisms.
 Accordingly, one can issue a governance token to vote for proposals.
 The tokens themselves will be pure utility tokens without monetary value.
 However, if one wishes to vote in the DAA, one must pay a gas fee for the use of the network.
 At the time of writing, the only major missing component is the ability to write, discuss, and publish law in a decentralized manner---a relatively simple feature with existing technology.